zaladeokin/Blog_Api/README.md

 - **Method:** `PUT`
 - **Authorization**: Bearer Token
 - **Description:** Updates an existing user data(email, firstname, and lastname).
 The user Id must be pass as parameter.
-    -*Note*: Password can not be updated via this endpoint but must be provided for additional authentication (2FA).
+    - *Note*: Password can not be updated via this endpoint but must be provided for additional authentication (2FA).
 - **Request Body:**
 ```json
     {